ruph/emacs.d/README.md

 WHAT IS THIS?
 -------------
-My emacs v24.5 settings, including:
+Just my emacs v24.5 settings, including:

 * project management with eproject & projectile
 * python with pyenv multi-version, debugging with ipdb and flycheck for syntax